th0rn0/lanops-spotify-jukebox/README.md

     - https://developer.spotify.com/documentation/web-api/concepts/apps -
 - Copy the example env file ```cp .env.example .env```
 - Fill in the ```.env``` file
-    - Set Device ID only if known
     - Fallback Playlist can be any playlist.
 Use the full URI.
-If you wish to add queued songs to the playlist make sure the account being used has the sufficient permissions to the playlist
+If you wish to add queued songs to the playlist make sure the account being used has the sufficient permissions to the playlist.
+Make sure there is atleast 10 songs in this playlist

 ### Install Dependencies
 ```bash